SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Nonsyndromic hearing loss

-Several KCNQ4 gene mutations have been reported in individuals with nonsyndromic hearing loss, which is loss of hearing that is not associated with other signs and symptoms.
-Mutations in this gene cause a form of nonsyndromic hearing loss called DFNA2.
-This form of hearing loss generally begins after a child learns to speak (postlingual) and particularly affects the ability to hear high-frequency sounds.
-DFNA2 is described as progressive, which means it becomes more severe over time.
+KCNQ4 gene variants cause a form of nonsyndromic hearing loss called DFNA2.
+DFNA2 is inherited in an autosomal dominant pattern, which means one altered copy of the KCNQ4 gene in each cell is sufficient to cause the disorder.
+This form of hearing loss generally begins after a child learns to speak (postlingual) and affects the ability to hear high-frequency sounds.
+DFNA2 is progressive, which means that the hearing loss worsens over time.

 More About This Health Condition